A complete guide to Freshdesk ticket fields

 In Freshdesk, you get two main types:

-Default Fields: These are the standard fields that come with every Freshdesk account.
+• Default fields: These are the standard fields that come with every Freshdesk account.
 They cover the basics you'd expect, like Requester, Subject, Status, Priority, and Source.
-You can’t get rid of these core fields, but you can tweak some of their properties to better suit how your team works.
+These core fields provide the essential framework for your ticketing system, and you can tweak their properties to better suit how your team works.

-Custom Fields: This is where you can really make Freshdesk your own.
+• Custom fields: This is where you can really tailor Freshdesk to your needs.
 Custom fields let you collect any piece of information that’s important to your business, whether it's an order number, the customer's subscription plan, or the specific product they're asking about.
-Freshdesk gives you a bunch of options here, like dropdowns, checkboxes, text boxes, and date pickers, so you have a lot of flexibility.
+Freshdesk gives you a bunch of options here, like dropdowns, checkboxes, text boxes, and date pickers, providing impressive flexibility.

 An overview of the Freshdesk ticket dashboard where default and custom ticket fields are displayed.